 Conceived in early February 2012, No/Gloss Film Festival was born out of a need for a film festival in Leeds that specifically supports and showcases underground films and independent film-making.
 As a city known for its love of film, the missed opportunity in providing a platform championing independent cinema felt somewhat incongruous and became too huge to ignore.
 Thus No/Gloss was founded.
 The name “No Gloss” was derived from the desire to showcase art free from the restrictions of corporate expectations and the clichéd, glitzy superficiality we have come to associate the industry with.

 “I love the exposure you have given Line of Sight“ – Lucas Brunelle, Line of Sight (USA)

 The idea very quickly turned into a vision: No/Gloss is a no-frills film festival.
 It is not to be held in exclusive, luxurious places, preferring instead, the refreshing experience from unique, unexpected locations that can yield into an unusual and exciting cinema affair.
 It is a film festival that has to be accessible to all.
-Tickets to the film festival have to be affordable.
-Film submissions are free and the submission process itself is deliberately simplified, removing high barriers of entry to encourage individuals from all types of backgrounds, experience levels or creative disciplines to participate.
+Tickets to the film festival have to be affordable, so too are film submissions and the submission process itself is deliberately simplified, removing high barriers of entry to encourage individuals from all types of backgrounds, experience levels or creative disciplines to participate.
 Diversity is key: short films, documentaries, art house, feature lengths, animations, music videos, international and local films, student films or experimental films, films created using non-traditional formats – these are all accepted.
 The selection process must not be prejudiced towards professional quality, famous personalities or adherence to strict technical methodologies.

 Once the vision was realized, the website was quickly created in the space of a few hours and by the next few months that followed, riding on the wave of recommendations through social media, more than 180 films had been submitted from directors and producers the world over.
 The first programme booklets were printed in a zine-style format and the first No/Gloss Film Festival was successfully launched on September 2012, in a former Victorian pie factory.
 It became the city’s first ever DIY film festival then.